top of page

 Availability varies by location.

-Clinics, Locations & Scheduling
+Locations & Scheduling

 Sessions are scheduled within these short windows.
 Many clients return each time a clinic runs rather than attending on an ongoing weekly basis.